 U.S. Ski and Snowboard has approved an online (actually take home) Competition Official training packet and test.
-Click on the link above and save the pdf file to your computer.
+Click on the link above and save the pdf files to your computer.
 Read through the material and take the test at the end of the packet.
-To get credit for completing the online CO course, scan the completed and signed test and e-mail it to: Stephen Schowengerdt, IMD Alpine Officials chairman.
+To get credit for completing the online CO course, email the completed and signed test to: Stephen Schowengerdt, IMD Alpine Officials chairman.

 U.S. Ski & Snowboard officials work in the most beautiful offices on the face of the Earth, this one at Snowbird, Utah.

 A frequently asked question at the alpine official training sessions each fall is, "How do I get to be a Level I, Level II or higher official in U.S. Ski & Snowboard?"

 The first step you must take is joining U.S. Ski & Snowboard as an alpine official.
 With this registration you receive the U.S. Ski & Snowboard Competition Guide.
 The Comp Guide is a handbook for athletes, parents, coaches and officials that provides a roadmap to U.S. Ski & Snowboard programs.
 The guide contains information on rules, rankings and races.